- Upcoming Ceremony Information for Graduates

 Doctoral students: You must have submitted and expect to successfully defend and complete all revisions to your dissertation by the deadline published for the summer term.

 Petitions processed and approved before the publication deadline for the Commencement Program will allow your name to be listed on the Anticipated Summer Degrees page in the Commencement Program.
+Names of students who successfully petition to participate in the 2021 Virtual Commencement Celebration will not appear in the 2021 Commencement Program.

-Deadlines for Commencement Participation Petitions
+Deadline for Commencement Participation Petitions

 Students completing degrees in Spring should refer to the degree completion deadlines/timelines in the Academic Calendar and are not required to submit a Commencement Participation Petition.
 The deadlines below apply to students who anticipate graduating in the upcoming summer term and are requesting permission to participate in this year’s commencement ceremony.*